richardklingler/openpnp/README.md

 #### Z-axis rework

 Currently the Z-axis uses Igus slider which are showing high tolerances when pushed/pulled in Y direction.
 The rails will be therefore replaced with dual MGN9 rails with 2 carriages each for better stability/accuracy.
+A dual rail design could then also be used for a dual-nozzle setup.

 #### X-axis rework